SriramS32/Transfer-Learning/README.md

 Hi!

-**Background:** I just started this project two months ago.
+**Background:** I just started this project a couple of months ago.
 Based on hearing Deepmind's Demis Hassabis talk about the ability to transfer learning, I wanted to create infrastructure for a network to transfer learning between tasks.
 Biologically, I thought that transfer learning involves the activation of similar neurons and pathways (or hidden nodes, computationally speaking).

 **Repository** contains
 - mlpV5.py is main MLP code with transfer learning